wweiradio/mobile-position-ios/README.md

     }];

-The PrYvApiClient which is used by the `PPrYvPositionEventSender` has one method to send a new event
+The PrYvApiClient has one method to send a new event:

     - (void)sendEvent:(PositionEvent *)event
         withSuccessHandler:(void(^)(void))successHandler
               errorHandler:(void(^)(NSError *error))errorHandler;

-and one method to retrieve events from a time period
+and one method to retrieve events from a time period:

     - (void)getEventsFromStartDate:(NSDate *)startDate
                      toEndDate:(NSDate *)endDate